-If you need help with research, citations, library resources or techy help, you can chat, tweet, text, or ask us face 2 face.
-In addition, we have some great guides designed to help you find the best sources for your projects and learn how to use library sources. https://libquides.com.edu/ask
+If you need help with research, citations, library resources or techy help, you can chat, email, text, or ask questions face 2 face.
+In addition, the library has some great guides designed to help you find the best sources for your projects and learn how to use library sources. https://libguides.com.edu/ask